ioccc-src/winner/1996/README.md

 containing previous winning entries, information about the judges, announcements and much more.

-Use `make` to compile entries.
-It is possible that on BSD or non-Unix systems the Makefile needs to be changed.
-See the Makefile for details.

-Read over the Makefile for compile/build issues.
-Your system may require certain changes (add or remove a library, add or remove a `#define` i.e. the `-D` flag).

 ## Where are Larry Bassel and Barbara Frezza?